 Category Weightage

-Mid term exam 25%
+Mid-term exam 25%

-Final exam 40%
+Final-term exam 40%

 Term Project 25%

-Attendance & class
+Attendance & class participation 10%

-participation 10%

-2) For the two exams, the coverage will be the till date material.
+2) Both the exams will have multiple choice questions similar to the Chartered Financial Analysts (CFA) program covering both numerical problems and application of concepts learned in class.
+For the two exams, the coverage will be till date material.
 However, the final exam will be comprehensive although larger weight will be on material post-midterm.

-3) Makeup exams will only be permitted 1) if requested in advance, and/or 2) for very serious reasons.
+3) Makeup exams will be scheduled under extraordinary circumstance only when requested in advance for very serious reasons.
 Such serious circumstances must be validated in writing by an appropriately accredited professional (e.g. medical doctor etc.).
 If the absence is not excused according to the university guidelines, the exam grade will be recorded as zero.
 The make-up exam should be taken within one week after the regularly-scheduled exam time.
+The make-up exam will usually be tougher than the regular exam in order to balance out the advantage vis-à-vis regular exam takers.
+However, professional exams or interviews are not valid reasons for rescheduling the exams.

-4) Exams are closed book, but you may bring one A4 sized "crib sheet" for each exam.
-The notes on your crib sheet must be HANDWRITTEN and be submitted with the answer scripts.
+4) Exams are closed book, but you may bring one A4 sized "crib sheet" (written on both sides) for each exam.
+The notes on your crib sheet must be HANDWRITTEN.

 5) Term project - There is a group project which should be done in groups of four or five students only.
 You may choose your partners, and submit the names for your groups by the midterm.
 Any topic can be chosen by each group as long as it is related to Chinese bond markets.
 It is not a rigorous research topic, so that 10 pages of text along with exhibits will be enough.
+A plagiarism check will be performed on the submitted reports and those found to have plagiarized will be penalized accordingly.